Program structure and mobility

 - In vitro skin models for testing and evaluation.
 The main aim of this course is to provide the knowledge necessary to design, develop and validate bioactive compounds from library screenings to cosmetic and dermatological applications to obtain effective and stable products for exploitation.
 At the end of the laboratory, the students will be familiar with the most up-to-date cellular and multicellular in vitro models employed to assess the efficacy, safety, and mechanism of action of bioactive molecules and other ingredients.

 - Safety Evaluation.
 The course will address potential off-target effects as well as knowledge on how to perform safety assessments and toxicological profiles of cosmetic and dermatological products, evaluating the risks of their application to healthy human skin under normal and foreseeable use conditions.

 - Pre-clinical regulatory and quality compliance issues world-wide.
 The student will be provided with the main laws and regulations for cosmetics and drugs for exploitation, including good laboratory and manufacturing practices, requirements for registration, and labelling.

 - Scientific skills in preclinical studies.
 The student at the end of the course will be able to cope with the scientific literature and with writing a scientific paper, divulgate and marketing skills.

-Option B – Clinical Development In definition
+Option B – Clinical Development

 Size, characteristics and peculiarities of the dermatological and cosmetic markets.
 This workshop will introduce students to the pharmaceutical and cosmetic industry, the main areas of investment of companies as well as to the world of marketing.
 Dedicated lectures on marketing strategies, social communication, digital commerce and social data enrichment will be delivered alongside lectures that illustrate size and characteristics of the different markets.